Our team

 Millie is the Advocacy and Strategic Communications Coordinator for the Centre for Just Places.
 She holds extensive experience in copywriting, social research, marketing, stakeholder engagement, social media strategy, website development and broader communication approaches.
 Earning a Master’s degree in Sociology from the University of Edinburgh, with a strong emphasis on ethnographic studies, Millie is passionate about working directly with communities and harnessing the power of storytelling to transform hearts and minds.

-• Senior research coordinator
+• ecological justice coordinator